Loading NuWatt Energy...

 Massachusetts offers full 1:1 retail net metering for Class I systems (≤60 kW residential).
 Every kWh exported earns a full retail credit.
 Credits roll month-to-month.
 This is among the most favorable net metering policies in the country and maximizes the value of a TPO system.
 Unlike RI (80% retail) or NH (~85% retail), MA gives you full value for every exported kWh.

-Eversource (~$0.2836/kWh) and National Grid (~$0.32/kWh) both support 1:1 net metering and SMART payments.
-Eversource rates are slightly higher, meaning marginally better savings.
-For ConnectedSolutions battery DR, Eversource pays $275/kW summer + $50 winter, while National Grid pays $225/kW + $50.
-Unitil (~$0.2833/kWh) does NOT participate in ConnectedSolutions.
+Eversource (~$0.36/kWh) and National Grid (~$0.39/kWh) both support 1:1 net metering and SMART payments.
+National Grid's all-in residential rate currently runs a bit higher than Eversource's, meaning marginally larger per-kWh savings in National Grid territory.
+Note that Unitil (~$0.45/kWh) carries the highest all-in residential rate of the three MA utilities — so on rate alone, Unitil territory delivers the largest per-kWh savings.
+The catch: for ConnectedSolutions battery DR, Eversource pays $275/kW summer + $50 winter and National Grid pays $225/kW + $50, but Unitil does NOT participate in ConnectedSolutions.

 Yes.
 ConnectedSolutions is a demand-response program that pays for battery storage dispatch during summer peak events.
 Eversource pays $275/kW, National Grid pays $225/kW (Unitil does NOT participate).
 A battery paired with your solar lease generates additional income.
 These are separate agreements that complement each other for maximum savings.